hschickdevs/Telegram-Crypto-Alerts/README.md

 I am actively maintaining this project, and I will respond to any issues or pull requests as soon as possible.

-> Please star ⭐ the project if it helps you, this will help the project gain visibility to help others
+> Please star ⭐ the project if it helps you so that the project gain visibility to help others!

 ## Contact